pixie-io/pixie-demos/simple-gotracing/grpc/Readme.md

 # gRPC client & server

-This directory contains gRPC client & server for demonstrating the kprobe- & uprobe-based HTTP2 tracers.
+This directory contains gRPC client & server for demonstrating the kprobe & uprobe-based HTTP2 tracers.
 The following shell commands have to be run from this directory.

 ```